Pfizer buying spree continues with $5.4B hematology deal

 Pfizer also announced in April a smaller acquisition to buy the privately held ReViral Ltd., which is developing a treatment for respiratory syncytial virus.

-Pfizer Inc.’s top-selling COVID-19 vaccine and treatment have left the New York City drugmaker flush with cash to spend on an acquisition feel.
+Pfizer Inc.’s top-selling COVID-19 vaccine and treatment have left the New York City drugmaker flush with cash to spend on an acquisition spree.
 The vaccine and treatment brought in more than $16 billion combined just in the recently completed second quarter.

+Pfizer’s vaccine, Comirnaty, rang up nearly $37 billion in sales last year alone, but those sales are expected to fade in a few years.
+Pfizer also faces over the next decade the loss of patent protection for key products like Eliquis for preventing blood clots and strokes.

+The company plans to have about $25 billion in sales by 2030 come from new business developments.

 Aamir Malik, the company’s chief business innovation officer, told analysts recently that Pfizer was “leaving very few stones unturned” in looking for expansion opportunities.
 Malik said Pifzer was looking for deals that will speed up growth in the back half of the decade and can add substantial value either scientifically or commercially.